 - any claims, damages or costs which they or any of them may be or become liable to pay in consequence of any injury/damage or illness occurring during or as a result of any of the said expeditions;

 - any claims by any third party which may be made against them or any of them in consequence of any act or default on your part during or as a result of any of the said expeditions.

 - any other costs and expenses reasonably incurred by them or any of them your behalf during or as a result of any of the said expeditions.

 Provided that the indemnity herein shall not extend to any claims, damages, costs or expenses in respect of and to the extent to which the Centre and member(s) of the staff or any of them shall be entitled to be indemnified under any policy of insurance or as may arise as a result of negligence causing injury or death.

-These Terms and Conditions apply to all bookings commencing after 18 December 2020.
-For bookings made prior to this date, please contact your admissions co-ordinator or Centre staff to obtain a copy of the relevant terms and conditions and refund policies which apply to your contract with us.
+These Terms and Conditions apply to all bookings commencing after 15 March 2023.
+For bookings made prior to that date, please contact your admissions co-ordinator or Centre staff to obtain a copy of the relevant terms and conditions and refund policies which apply to your contract with us.